Shale oil wraps up an underwhelming year, girds for lower growth

 "Most companies are drilling tier two and tier three inventories now," having tapped their best prospects, Sheffield said in an interview on Friday.
 "Less quality production is coming out of the Permian, out of the Bakken," he said, referring to the top two U.S. shale basins.

 Weakening output gains come despite historically strong demand in the wake of Russia's invasion of Ukraine.
-Oil on Friday traded at $84.90 per barrel, a level that typically would spur producers to pursue higher prices with drilling increases.
+Brent futures on Friday settled at $85.91 per barrel, a level that typically would spur producers to pursue higher prices with drilling increases.
+For the year, Brent is up about 10%, after jumping 50% in 2021.

 LOOKING FOR $90/BARREL